flotiq/flotiq-docs/docs/Universe/bubble.md

 ![](images/bubble/bubble-new-page-url.png){: .center .width75 .border}

-# Creating a request with a specific post ID
+## Creating a request for single post

 We go to the API connector tab and click on "Add another call."